BardouilleMhea/mhea_DH/index.markdown

 ### Project's Name

-This site presents [data](/mhea_DH/data), [visualizations](/mhea_DH/charts), [exhibits](/mhea_DH/exhbits), and [a map](https://uploads.knightlab.com/storymapjs/f46cf935470bb0740a720e3c7f07bf75/authorship-country-1961-1990-highest-concentration-of-female-authors/index.html) drawn from the Writers, Readers, and Scenes: Visualizing Caribbean Literature project to critically compare and explore the *ethnic variances*, *expressive styles*, *authorship country* and *thematic expression*  of male and female Caribbean authors from 1961–to 1990.
+This site presents [data](/mhea_DH/data), [visualizations](/mhea_DH/charts), [exhibits](/mhea_DH/exhbits), and [a map](https://uploads.knightlab.com/storymapjs/f46cf935470bb0740a720e3c7f07bf75/authorship-country-1961-1990-highest-concentration-of-female-authors/index.html) drawn from the Writers, Readers, and Scenes: Visualizing Caribbean Literature project to critically compare and explore the *ethnic variances*, *expressive styles*, *authorship countries* and *thematic expression*  of male and female Caribbean authors from 1961–to 1990.

 <<Define how this project defines a Caribbean author>>